kekyo/ga_runner/README.md

 If necessary, you can install additional packages using `apt-get` or other tools within the Actions job YAML script.
 In other words, you can control it using only the YAML script without having to rebuild the container image.

+Alternatively, you can edit the `Dockerfile` directly to build and run an image with many packages pre-installed.

 ## Install multiple runner instance